-Community Catalyst and the National Council for Behavioral Health have published an issue brief, "Promoting Effective Identification of Medically Frail Individuals Under Medicaid Expansion," with indepth information about medical frailty, state case studies, and recommendations for medically frail policy.
-The bottom line is: advocates can help to improve medically frail policy and ensure that consumers with complex health needs receive the care they need.
+Community Catalyst and the National Council for Behavioral Health have published an issue brief, "Promoting Effective Identification of Medically Frail Individuals Under Medicaid Expansion," with indepth information about medical frailty, state case studies, and recommendations for policies and best practices in for effectively identifying the medically frail.
+The bottom line is this: advocates can help to design a medically frail policy that ensures that consumers with complex health needs receive the care they need.

-There are five key areas where advocates in states that have existing medically frail designation policies can play a role in monitoring and improving these policies.
+There are four key areas where advocates in states that are crafting medically frail designation policies can play a role in developing these policies.